 Welcome to the website for the Evangelical Chapter of the Foundation for Religious Diplomacy.
 We hope you enjoy your visit in exploring all this website has to offer.
 Please click on the tabs above to navigate.
 The Welcome page is a good place to start, followed by the History page which provides a historical and cultural overview of Evangelicalism.
 The Core Doctrines page provides a summary of Evangelical doctrine and practice from representative sources in the National Association of Evangelicals and the Lausanne Committee for World Evangelization.
 The Religious Vital Signs page includes key data on global Evangelicalism from a 2011 Pew Forum Report.
-The Join This Chapter page provides our mission and vision statements, and areas of concentration for the Evangelical community.
+The final section below provides our mission and vision statements, and areas of concentration for the Evangelical community.
 For further information see our extended main site at www.EvangelicalFRD.org.

 A LETTER FROM THE FRD CHAPTER CUSTODIAN

 Welcome to the Evangelical Christian Chapter at the Foundation for Religious Diplomacy.
 As you will discover through our work and our website, religious diplomacy has a tremendous role to play in support of the need for Evangelicals to effectively share their faith, as a way to repair the credibility challenges we face in the public square in regards to other religions, and in obedience to Jesus’ call for us to be peacemakers in the world.

 Our vision in FRD’s Evangelical Chapter is to create a movement of Jesus-shaped multi-faith engagement within Evangelicalism, and our mission is to help Evangelicals practice a neighborhood theology of multi-faith engagement that embraces the Christian practices of love of neighbor and enemy, and hospitality while maintaining faithfulness to Evangelical convictions.